-A funding lapse will more likely have a direct effect on contracts that are incrementally funded or contracts that were awarded before funds became available and that were subject to FAR 52.232-18, the Availability of Funds clause.
-For these contracts, continued performance will very likely depend on the Government's ability to obligate funds after March 4.
+A shutdown will more likely have a direct effect on contracts that are incrementally funded or contracts that were awarded before funds became available and that were subject to FAR 52.232-18, the Availability of Funds clause.
+For these contracts, continued performance will very likely depend on the Government's ability to obligate funds after December 8th.

 But even for these contracts, the Anti-Deficiency Act may not require shutting down performance because the Act has long been interpreted to recognize several narrow exceptions that permit the Government to operate on a limited basis.
-These interpretations, contained in Attorney General Opinions from 1981 and 1995, indicate that the following obligations can be incurred during a funding lapse in annual funding:
+These interpretations, contained in Attorney General Opinions from 1981 and 1995, indicate that the following obligations can be incurred during a lapse in annual funding:

-- Obligations funded by multi-year or indefinite ("no-year") appropriations-as opposed to annual appropriations-as well as obligations otherwise authorized outside of the annual appropriations bills; - Obligations necessary to the discharge of the President's constitutional duties and powers, including certain national-security and foreign-relations functions; - Government services "for emergencies involving the safety of human life or the protection of property"; and - Obligations for limited support activities necessary for operations that will otherwise continue.
+- Obligations not affected by a lapse in annual appropriations, namely those funded by multi-year or indefinite ("no-year") appropriations-as opposed to annual appropriations-as well as obligations otherwise authorized outside of the annual appropriations bills; - Obligations necessary to the discharge of the President's constitutional duties and powers, including certain national-security and foreign-relations functions; - Government services "for emergencies involving the safety of human life or the protection of property"; and - Obligations for limited support activities necessary for operations that will otherwise continue.

-Making (or reviewing) an inventory of your Government contracts with these distinctions in mind will help you identify the contracts most likely to be affected by a funding lapse, and will permit you to have an informed dialogue with your Contracting Officers (COs).
+Making (or reviewing) an inventory of your government contracts with these distinctions in mind will help you identify the contracts most likely to be affected by a funding lapse, and will permit you to have an informed dialogue with your contracting officers (COs).

-2. Obtain written direction from your Contracting Officer regarding his/her expectations for performance under each contract.
+2. Obtain written direction from your contracting officer regarding his/her expectations for performance under each contract.

 For every contract, whether or not you expect it to be idled, communicate with your CO and ask for clear direction on which activities, if any, should continue during a funding lapse.
-It is not for a contractor to determine whether its work is "essential"-the Office of Management and Budget (OMB) is responsible for issuing instructions to Federal agencies with respect to a funding lapse, including direction as to which employees/activities will be continued.
+The Office of Management and Budget (OMB) is responsible for issuing instructions to federal agencies about funding lapses, including direction as to which employees/activities will be continued.
 Agencies write internal plans based on those instructions, and COs in turn should instruct contractors based on their agencies' plans.